fogfon/Research-home-assistant-with-EcoFlow-powerstation-s-/README.md

 When discharging percentage is staying very long time on 1% or, and this is DANGEROUS, when running a computer, it jumps from 10% to 0% within seconds.<br>
 We thought about running the battery in between 20% and 80%, for lithium ion, we can expect more charge cycles, perhaps double, but, this means, every day one recalibration.<br>
 Fan is starting when charging >= ~80W solar power (~20V), the DC/DC converter gets really hot, perhaps this is better with Solarpanels with higher Voltage.
-When discharging Fan noise starts frequently >=~150W.
+When discharging Fan noise starts frequently >=~150W.<br>

+#### Tests with River 600
+1) Solarcharging to 100%, then Solarcharging and different load first AC and then ~100W DC until battery is empty.<br>
+Battery jumps on linear DC discharging from 27% to 1% in seconds and then switch off in seconds.

 ### Firmware/Hardware
 We got a replacement device from EcoFlow because of our findings and an audibly electrical crackling nearby AC relay.
-We can not test this like our old device, because of new firmware, unit arrived with 0.?.1, we had to update the firmware and we lost our statistics tool.
+Unit arrived with 0.?.1, we had to update the firmware and we lost control.
+In latest firmware they closed local port what killed this project, well, perhaps it is only injured. <br>
+They might have closed the port because it was not secure.
+We have not researched this, perhaps everybody in local network could reach and control the device.
+It would have been better to secure the port instead of closing it or let the user decide, we would wish us an option in the app. <br>
+When you want to control and automate the Delta Max with home assistant or any other smart home solution, THIS IS NOT POSSIBLE ANYMORE!!!<br>
+Because of this, we can not monitor our testing at the moment.
 After some charging and discharging in between 20% and 80%, we have done battery recalibration, a jump of 13%, from 33% to 20%.
+After some loads and charging and recalibration, a jump from 40% to 61%.
 So, it looks like, this is not solved in latest firmware.
 Electrical crackling nearby AC relay still is audible, so it seems to be normal. <br>
-In latest firmware they closed local port what killed this project, well, perhaps it is only injured. <br>
-We must warn, do NOT buy EcoFlow Delta Max, when you want to control and monitor and automate it with home assistant or any other smart home solution.<br>